 Methane gas is essential for the formation of methanol (methyl alcohol), which is a key component of alcohol.
 It is also important in the artificial manufacture of hydrogen to be used in various industries.

 Hydrochloric acid, one of the most common acids used in laboratories, is manufactured with methane gas as an ingredient.
 Trichloromethane is another compound that requires methane gas.
-Also known as chloroform, it is used extensively as both solvent and an anesthetic.
+Also known as chloroform, it is used extensively both as a solvent and an anesthetic.

 With the addition of hydrogen, methane gas is used to manufacture ammonia, which is a key compound in the manufacture of fertilizers.